 The Strait of Messina (Stretto di Messina) is the narrow passage between the eastern tip of Sicily the land of The Godfather, and the western tip of Calabria southern Italy.
-Our film is of such a sail thought between the Game of Thrones like name Tyrrhenian Sea to the north having come from Dubrovnik, into the Ionian Sea to the south on our way to Cagliari in Sardinia.
+Our film is of such a sail, between the Game of Thrones like named Tyrrhenian Sea to the north having come from Dubrovnik, into the Ionian Sea to the south on our way to Cagliari in Sardinia.
 We are on board the P&O ship Aurora, seen in our New England film when we did a full tour of all passenger areas.
 These seas fall on some Mediterranean cruise routes and fall between our Med-Croatia destination menus and Med-Italy destination menu of guides and films for cruisers.
 The Messina Straits at it narrowest point, between Torre Faro and Villa San Giovanni, is just 3.1 km (1.9 mi) wide.
-That is not like sailing up the Hudson into New York, and certainly not like near touching the mountains sailing in the Fjords, but it is picturesque.
+That is not like sailing up the Hudson into New York, and certainly not like nearly touching the mountains sailing in the Fjords, but it is picturesque.
 As we pass by Messina on this 20-mile-long passage you will see close-up views of coastlines on either side.
-The feature as the lands close the gaps is of two of the worlds largest pylons and you are out to sea again.
+The feature as the lands close the gaps is of two of the world’s largest pylons and you are out to sea again.
+Join a chat site of your favourite ship.